EndPointCorp/end-point-blog/2021/08/kubernetes.md

 As you can see, the deployment that we just created is right there with the name that we gave it.

 Like I said, deployments are used to manage pods, and that's just what the `READY`, `UP-TO-DATE` and `AVAILABLE` columns allude to with those values of `3`.
-This deployment has three pods because, in our yaml file, we specified we wanted three replicas with the `replicas: 3` line.
+This deployment has three pods because, in our YAML file, we specified we wanted three replicas with the `replicas: 3` line.
 Each "replica" is a pod.
 For our example, that means that we will have three instances of [NGINX](https://www.nginx.com/) running side by side.

 We can see the pods that have been created for us with this command: